 Based on the predictive analytics and the shared knowledge of how to optimise system performance, the AI can determine the appropriate recommendations needed to ensure the ideal operating environment and apply these changes automatically on behalf of IT administrators.

 When automation is not available, specific recommendations can be delivered through support case automation.
 This frees IT staff from a lot of the manual work required to identify the causes of system glitches and eliminates the guesswork in managing the infrastructure.

-“Previously we had engineers managing several different types of platforms across different data centres who were really hands-on to ensure the platform was operational,” says Jarrod Draper, the company’s general manager of technology services.
+“Previously we had engineers managing several different types of platforms across different data centers who were really hands-on to ensure the platform was operational,” says Jarrod Draper, the company's general manager of technology services.

 This can drive significant efficiency gains and operational improvements, while making the infrastructure smarter and more reliable.

 Most importantly, businesses will be able to minimise service disruption and speed up the resolution of IT issues, allowing their IT teams to focus on tasks that add value and improve the quality of the customer experience.